Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Background

 \textbf{Attacker's capabilities}.
 We consider the black-box data-poisoning attack, where we assume that the adversary can inject data into the training set but does not know other training data or the parameters of the target model.
 An example is federated learning~\cite{yang2019federated}, in which some data contributors may be untrusted.

 \textbf{Defender's goal}.
 The defender aims to detect backdoored ML models and further suppress the backdoor effects in these models.
-The focus of our research is detection based on trigger inversion.
+The focus of our research is the detection methods based on trigger inversion.

 \textbf{Defender's capabilities}.
 We assume that the defender has full access to the target model, and owns a small set of benign inputs for trigger reconstruction.
 Also, we assume that the defender does not know whether a target model is infected, what the backdoor source and target labels would be and what triggers look like.